Ready for humanoid development? Diagnosis with EC-Engineer Web on the NVIDIA® Jetson™ AGX Orin

 Running EC-Motion on real-time Linux

-As we also want to show some motors “moving”, we now want to dig into the world of EC-Motion Advanced.
-This add-on to the EC-Master is a motion control solution for drives based on the profile CiA402 according the ETG Implementation Directive ETG.6010.
-The example EcMasterDemoMotionAdvanced supports the operation modes Cyclic Synchronous Position (CSP) and Cyclic Synchronous Velocity (CSV).
+To demonstrate actual motor motion, we now turn to EC-Motion Advanced.
+This add-on for EC-Master provides motion control functionality for drives based on the CiA 402 profile, according to the ETG Implementation Directive ETG.6010.
+The example application EcMasterDemoMotionAdvanced supports the Cyclic Synchronous Position (CSP) and Cyclic Synchronous Velocity (CSV) operation modes.

-After configuring the real-time settings, we now want to start the application EcMasterDemoMotionAdvanced.
-Some words to the attached drives.
-We are using the DC servo-drive AcceInet BE2 from Copley Controls with two brushless step motors including encoder as shown in the figure 6 below.
+After configuring the real-time environment, we start the EcMasterDemoMotionAdvanced application.
+For this example, the DC servo-drive AcceInet BE2 from Copley Controls is used with two brushless step motors including an encoder as shown in the figure 6 below.

 Figure 6: Mechanical and electrical setup